 Javea Port (Puerto de Xàbia)

-I’ve also offered some of my personal recommendations of my favourite places around the port.
+I’ve also offered some of my personal recommendations of my favourite places around the port throughout the guide.

 Javea Port Promenade